 2. You never suffer in vain

 When trouble and suffering comes, we may not deserve it, understand it or even be well equipped to deal with it.
 However, it is never in vain.
 God had a purpose for Isaac's trials and He has a purpose for all of our trials as well.
-The suffering or trial may not make sense in itself, but God makes sense out of it; in His hands suffering will take on purpose and meaning as well as profit.
+The suffering or trial may not make sense in itself, but God can make sense of it; in His hands suffering will take on purpose and meaning as well as a blessing, in many cases.

 3. A promise is a promise

 God made a promise to both Abraham and Isaac and He continued to honor it.
 God's promises are not based on our performance or ability, they are guaranteed by God's power and goodness.
 Both father and son failed in the same way.
-God continued to keep His promise to them anyway.
-The key is to never stop trusting that God will provide and save you and that trust will become evident in your life as you grow in faith and obedience.
+God continued to keep His promise to them, nevertheless.
+The key is to never stop trusting that God will provide, and that trust will become evident in your life as you grow in faith and obedience.

-- Why would God choose Jacob to inherit the birthright of Isaac rather than Esau, the first born?
+- Why would God choose Jacob to inherit the birthright of Isaac rather than the first-born son, Esau?

 - Review Genesis 26 and answer the following questions: